Standard First Aid with CPR-C

 With each member’s certification expiring at different times throughout the calendar year, your requirement is only to demonstrate proof of valid Standard First Aid with CPR-C (both are required).
 This requirement is due by the May 31 of the year that your existing certificate expires.

-If your Standard First Aid with CPR-C expires before June 30, 2023, you are required to submit proof of current certification no later than May 31, 2023, to complete your 2023/2024 renewal application.
+If your Standard First Aid with CPR-C expires before June 30, during the renewal year, you are required to submit proof of current certification no later than May 31, annually, to complete your 2023/2024 renewal application.

 If required, you will need to submit your current CPR certification to complete your 2023-2024 renewal.